 Shoulder surgery may be necessary to treat a variety of different issues, from rotator cuff tears to fractures.
 As a board-certified orthopedic surgeon, Brent J. Morris, MD, can perform all types of shoulder surgery safely and effectively.
-If you think you may need shoulder surgery, please contact his office in Houston, or conveniently book your appointment online.
+If you think you may need shoulder surgery, please contact his office in Lexington, KY, or conveniently book your appointment online.

 Shoulder surgery is usually necessary when the injury or damage to your shoulder is too severe to heal properly with less invasive treatment options, such as rest, ice, physical therapy, and medication.
 The goal of shoulder surgery is to repair the damage to the joint so you can get relief from pain and regain function in your shoulder.

 Some of the most common shoulder surgery procedures include:

 Not every shoulder injury or condition requires surgery.
 Dr. Morris can help you decide whether surgery is the right option for you.